Table of Contents

 • Foreign object in the ear

 Sensorineural Hearing Loss is also known as nerve-related hearing loss and is usually due to problems with the inner ear.
-Potential causes of sensorineural hearing loss include:
+Some cases of sensorineural hearing loss is referred to as cookie bite hearing loss.
+This occurs when the mid-range frequency is affected between 500-2,000 Hz.

 • Exposure to loud noise